 - Let your muscles relax for some time and repeat.

 Yoga offers multiple benefits for both your body and mind.
 It may also help in shrinking the tummy.
 You may start practicing it at home or join a yoga class under a certified yoga instructor (6).

 Pilates is one such exercise that makes your body flexible and balanced.
 It involves a series of movements and positions that may help improve your body strength and coordination.
 Take deep breaths and relax while you are doing this workout.
 Join a pilates class and do them under expert guidance (7).

 This low-impact and non-weight bearing workout helps you to tone your tummy muscles.
-Moreover, it does not put any strain on the joints and ligaments.
+Unlike other exercises that aid in muscle toning, it does not put any strain on the joints and ligaments.
 You may swim laps, jog in the water, or join an aqua-aerobics class.

 11. Pass the ball